BPE, Indian Group Work out Modalities for Investments in Nigeria

 The Bureau of Public Enterprises (BPE) and a leading global player in steel, mines and infrastructure, Jindal Steel & Power Limited (JSPL), a member of India’s OP Jindal Group, have set up a joint committee to fashion out modalities for investments in Nigeria.

-The BPE Director General, Mr. Alex Okoh, has already assured Nigerians that his agency will collaborate with JSPL in its areas of interest to invest in the country.
+The BPE Director General, Mr. Alex Okoh, has already assured that his agency will collaborate with JSPL in its areas of interest to invest in Nigeria.

-The BPE, in a statement, said Okoh cited among others, the planned concession of the Zungeru Power Plant which has the capacity to generate about 700 megawatts (mw) of electricity when operational, adding that already, the federal government has procured the services of a transaction adviser for its eventual concession.
+The BPE, in a statement said Okoh cited among others, the planned concession of the Zungeru Power Plant which has the capacity to generate about 700 megawatts (mw) of electricity when operational, adding that already, the federal government had procured the services of a transaction adviser for its eventual concession.

 Okoh revealed that the planned concession of the Zungeru Dam would be modelled after that of Kainji and Jebba Dams’ concession and that the successful concessionaire would handle it for a period of 30 years.

-On another area of interest for the group (steel), Okoh noted that although the three steel rolling companies in the country — Jos, Katsina and Osogbo — had been privatised, they were not living up to expectation, adding that any effort to rev up the sector would be supported.
+On another area of interest for the group (steel), Okoh noted that although the three steel rolling companies in the country – Jos, Katsina and Osogbo had been privatised, they were not living up to expectation and that any effort to rev up the sector would be supported.

 On the Transmission Company of Nigeria (TCN), Okoh said despite the unbundling of the power sector by the federal government in 2013, resulting in 11 power distribution companies (Discos) and six generation companies (Gencos), TCN was still being retained by the federal government, although plans were underway to unbundle it for more efficiency.

-He noted that Nigeria is the largest economy in Africa which his group intends to cash in on the vast potentials to invest in mines, hydro power and other areas of interest.
+He noted that Nigeria was the largest economy in Africa which his group intends to cash in on the vast potentials to invest in mines, hydro power and other areas of interest.

 The Group was accompanied on the courtesy visit by Nigeria’s High Commissioner Accredited to Bangladesh, Nepal and Sri-Lanka, Ambassador Ahmed Sule.